Installation

 Reload the environment with

-directory and recompile the solver withmake tosca
+TOSCA/srcdirectory and recompile the solver withmake tosca, ensuring that-DUSE_CATALYST=1in the makefile

 Running